fromage-fraser/dd-gui/README.md

 - Make some changes to the GUI codebase.
 - Run `.\scripts\build-and-upload.ps1` from the repository root.
 This invokes muddler, builds `build\DD_GUI.mpackage` and `build\DD_GUI.xml`, and uploads both files to the production GUI directory.
-- Open your Dragons Domain Mudlet test account and install the `DD_GUI.mpackage` package before logging in.
+- In the Dragons Domain Mudlet test account, uninstall the existing `DD_GUI` package before installing the new `DD_GUI.mpackage` package.
 - After logging in you should see the latest version of the GUI with any changes you made.

 The upload helper reads FTP credentials from the ignored `.dd-gui-ftp.netrc` file.
 Keep that file local and never commit or print it.

+Keep this README synchronized with significant GUI, alias, keybinding, package, and workflow changes.

 For smaller changes, you may wish to work in Mudlet's built-in text editor so you can quickly view the changes, then copy the code over to your local `dd-gui` repo after you're satisfied with it before building the package.